 What is statistical significance?

-When comparing two results using Thematic, if the difference is described as statistically significant Thematic has calculated there is a 5% or less chance that the difference is because of randomness.
+Thematic will mark a difference as statistically significant if there is a 5% or less chance the difference is because of randomness.
 This means the difference can be considered genuine and not because of random chance.
-A statistically significant difference is more likely to create reliable insights than non-statistically significant ones.

 Examples of statistical significance